OSeMOSYS/osemosys_global/docs/installation.md

 (osemosys-global) ~/osemosys_global$
 ```

-:::{caution}
+:::{note}
-The installation of the `osemosys-global` environment may take a few minutes.
+The installation of the `osemosys-global` environment may take a few minutes (up to 30min).
 This is normal.
+If you are proficient with conda, installing all dependencies manually
+can be quicker.
 :::

 ### 6. Run a Model